Harley-Davidson Inc research snapshot

 DimensionConclusionConfidence

 MoatWide brand moat with one of the most recognized names in global powersports.
 The Harley owner community, HOG club, events (Sturgis, Daytona), and the brand's cultural cachet create significant intangible assets.
 Switching costs for existing owners and dealer network moat are solid.
-However, the moat is less effective at attracting new, younger riders who do not have the brand connection.Medium-high
+However, the moat is less effective at attracting new, younger riders who do not have the brand connection, and rival Indian Motorcycle is actively contesting Harley's culture and leadership position.Medium-high

 Financial trendRevenue has trended down from the mid $5 billion range in the 2010s to approximately $4.3 billion TTM.
 Shipment volumes have declined from over 260,000 units annually to around 150,000.
-Margins have been volatile; TTM operating margin appears to be in the low single digits due to a seasonally weak Q4.
+TTM net income is about $203 million, including a seasonally weak fourth quarter of 2025.
+The second quarter of 2026 showed improvement with $1.23 billion revenue and $79.8 million net income.
 The financial services segment provides steady but modest profit.High

-Risk levelMain risks are aging core demographic (median Harley owner age is over 50), declining US motorcycle market, competition from Indian, Honda, Yamaha, BMW, and Polaris, electric transition costs, tariffs and supply chain exposure to Thailand and Brazil production, currency risk, discretionary spending sensitivity during recessions, and the stock being down roughly 70% from its 2014 peak.Medium-high
+Risk levelMain risks are aging core demographic (median Harley owner age is over 50), declining US motorcycle market, competition from Indian, Honda, Yamaha, BMW, and Polaris, a public culture and leadership dispute that could affect brand perception, electric transition costs, tariffs and supply chain exposure to Thailand and Brazil production, currency risk, discretionary spending sensitivity during recessions, and the stock being down roughly 70% from its 2014 peak.Medium-high

 AI confidenceHigh for disclosed historical facts and math.
-Medium for the forecast because demographic shifts, brand relevance with younger generations, and EV adoption timelines are inherently difficult to predict.High data confidence
+Medium for the forecast because demographic shifts, brand relevance with younger generations, EV adoption timelines, and the sales impact of the leadership and culture controversy are inherently difficult to predict.High data confidence

 Investment certaintyLow to medium certainty.
 HOG is a niche turnaround story with a strong brand but a shrinking core market.
-The low valuation and dividend yield provide some downside protection, but a durable growth narrative has not yet emerged under the current strategy.Low-medium
+The low absolute price and dividend yield provide some downside protection, but a durable growth narrative has not yet emerged under the current strategy, and the dispute with Indian Motorcycle adds near-term brand risk.Low-medium

 HOG AI stock forecast